With so many choices, buying the best electric guitar under $300, under $500 and under $2000 can be impossible. We’ve done the work for you!

 Neck: Maple, C-shaped

 Pickups: Yamaha Alnico V Single-Coil

-The Pacifica 112v is an extremely affordable electric guitar from Yamaha with a C shaped neck, rosewood fretboard and 22 frets.
+The Pacifica 112v is an extremely affordable electric guitar from Yamaha with a C-shaped neck, rosewood fretboard and 22 frets.
 Another great feature at this price point is the H/S/S configuration, which gives you the versatility to play a wide range of styles.

 This price range is normally where you get the best value for money.
 Guitars in this category come packed with features at a price that is still highly affordable.
-Because you are paying slightly more, there won’t be as many corners cut when it comes to build quality or specifications.
+Because you are paying slightly more, there won’t be as many corners cut when it comes to building quality or specifications.